Principles of Management I

 Strategy, Resources and Data in an Increasingly Digital World (30 ECTS)

 Challenges for managing Logistics and Supply Chain in Global Business (30 ECTS)

 Students will spend each of the semesters at one of the partner institutions, starting in Madrid, Spain, and subsequently continuing with the second semester in Edinburgh, Scotland.

-In the third semester the student will have the possibility to choose among different optional tracks of specialization in different universities and cities: Dubai, Torino, Xi’an or México.
+In the third semester the student will have the possibility to choose among different optional tracks of specialization in different universities and cities: Dubai, Turin, Monterrey, Guadalajara, Mexico City or Kuala Lumpur.

 The final semester is dedicated to the master thesis and can be performed in any of the partner universities and campuses.

 Semesters 1 and 2 will be dedicated to the Foundations of Management:

 - The first semester in Madrid will address the relation between business decisions, organization and strategy, management in an interconnected world, finance and general management skills.

 - The second semester in Edinburgh will on operations, strategic links between projects and business strategy and understanding and measuring business performance and its links to delivering strategy.